Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/animation.md

     }
 ```

-`BoolSetByIDamageableDamagedBack.cs` defines a bool parameter to be set if the DamagedBack event is fired by a specific [IDamageable](../utilities.md#idamageable) interface implementation.
+`BoolSetByIDamageableDamagedBack.cs` defines a bool parameter to be set if the DamagedBack event is fired by an [IDamageable](../utilities.md#idamageable) interface implementation.

 #### BoolSetByIDefeatableDefeated